What Is a Monoline Policy?

-A monoline insurance policy (also called a stand-alone insurance policy) provides coverage for a risk that is typically included under a package policy or a business owners policy, but excluded for a certain reason.
+A monoline insurance policy (also called a stand-alone insurance policy) provides coverage for a risk that is typically included under a package policy or a business owners policy (BOP) but excluded for a certain reason.

-For example, If you purchase a package policy, but the underwriter excludes products liability - you would need a monoline products liability policy.
+For example, if you purchase a package policy, but the underwriter excludes product liability, you would need a monoline products liability policy.

 A monoline policy can also refer to insurance policies that are not typically part of a package policy, but are offered with no "supporting line" by the same insurance carrier.

-Generally, companies purchase monoline insurance policies when they can't find what they need or want in a standard package or business owners policy (BOP policy).
+Generally, companies purchase monoline insurance policies when they can't find what they need or want in a standard package or BOP.
+Here are a couple of reasons why.